 - We encourage all club members to honor their commitments to their community partners and have at least 2/3 of the club’s membership to participate throughout the year.

 Please note the following projects are not acceptable

-- Service projects related to, sponsored by or involving alcohol will not be accepted.
+- Group projects related to, sponsored by or involving alcohol or alcohol vendors are not allowed

-- Service hours for BUS200 or any other academic credit may not be counted toward club service hour requirements.
+- Volunteer hours for BUS200 or any other academic credit will not count as a club’s project.